intel/intel-iot-refkit/doc/system-update.rst

 .. deltas: https://ostree.readthedocs.io/en/latest/manual/repository-management/#derived-data-static-deltas-and-the-summary-file

-Once a device has booted into an OSTree-enabled image, the :command:`ostree` command can be used as usual.
+Once a device has booted into an OSTree-enabled image, if the rekit-update service has been enabled and running (which it is by default), any updates should get automatically pulled in and activated by a reboot of the device.
+If manual updates are preferred, the refkit-update service should be stopped and/or disabled.
+Manual updates can be triggered by running :command:`refkit-ostree-update --one-shot`.
 Updates are configured in :file:`/ostree/repo/config` to pull new OS releases from the ``OSTREE_REMOTE`` URL that was set at build time.

-Beware that system updates should be done with :command:`refkit-ostree update`, because that will also update the UEFI combo app.

 OSTree Filesystem
 -----------------